LEARNAcademy/Assessments-2018/Week-2.md

 #### 1. How do you link a css file to your html page?

  //Your Answer

  Create a link tag in your html file and put the following:

- <link rel="stylesheet"  type="text/css" href="styles.css" /> //Or what ever name you gave your css style sheet file.
+ <link rel="stylesheet"  type="text/css" href="styles.css" /> Or what ever name you gave your css style sheet file.

  //Googled Answer